port-labs/port-docs/docs/build-your-software-catalog/build-your-software-catalog.md

 ## Step 2 - Sync data to catalog 🔄

-The next step in using Port's Software Catalog is to sync data into the catalog.
-This involves collecting information from various sources and integrating it into the catalog.
+The next step in setting Port's Software Catalog is to sync data into the catalog.
+This involves using Port's integrations and APIs to import data into the catalog, so that blueprints will be populated with the relevant data.

-Port's Software Catalog provides integrations to collect data that may be siloed across your devOps architecture, making it easy to centralize all relevant information in one place.
+Port's Software Catalog provides integrations to surface data that exists in various tools and repositories, creating a central metadata store across your devOps architecture, making it easy to centralize all relevant information in one place.

-By syncing data into the software catalog, you can ensure that you have a comprehensive and up-to-date view of your SDLC.
+By syncing data into the software catalog, you can ensure that you have a comprehensive and up-to-date view of your software, infrastructure, cloud resources, CI/CD and more.

 See how to --> [Sync data to the software catalog](./sync-data-to-catalog/sync-data-to-catalog.md)